Troy2727/analytica/README.md

 ![Diagram](./public/diagram.png)

-Here's exactly how Analyzr works, with no secrets:
+Here's exactly how Analytica works, with no secrets:

 First, you add our tracking script to your website - it's just a simple piece of code that counts when people visit your pages and what they click on.